Interested in hosting your own crypto investor meetup or building your own local blockchain community?

 How Can I Meet Other Crypto Fanatics in My Area?

-In every burgeoning industry, there is a learning curve.
+In every growing industry, there is a learning curve.
 Perhaps the greatest barrier to universal adoption of cryptocurrencies is lack of knowledge.
-One way to increase your knowledge of digital currencies is through meeting other crypto investors face-to-face.
+The best way to boost your digital currency education is by meeting other crypto investors face to face.

 Using Meetup to Find Events

 Investors are turning to networking tools like Meetup.com to connect with other digital currency investors.
 Create an account on Meetup, then search for bitcoin, Ethereum, blockchain, and cryptocurrency groups within 50 miles of your home.
 (In smaller communities, you may have to expand to a wider search radius.)